 Interstate 270 in Maryland is a major connector route between Interstate 70 in Frederick and Interstate 495 (Capital Beltway).
 As the main connector between the Capital and transcontinental Interstate 70, Interstate 270 provides access to points west out of Washington D.C.
-Originally, Interstate 270 was to continue southeast into Washington itself, but that routing was deleted in the 1970s.
-At the beltway, Interstate 270 splits into the main route and a spur route.
+At the beltway, I-270 splits into the main route and a spur route.
 Interstate 270 Spur is not generally signed as such, however, and it is referenced by the destination routes it serves.

 Interstate 270 includes an express/local roadway configuration between the Interstate 270/Spur Interstate 270 merge and Maryland 117/Clopper Road (Exit 10) at Gaithersburg.